arnaud00013/SodaPop/README.md

 SodaPop is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with SodaPop.
 If not, see <http://www.gnu.org/licenses/>.

-# SodaPop pangenome evolution module
-The new pangenome evolution model is explained at https://github.com/arnaud00013/SodaPop/blob/Sodapop-pev/docs/SodaPop_pangenome_evolution_module.pdf and all scripts to setup the simulations are available in https://github.com/arnaud00013/SodaPop/blob/Sodapop-pev/tools.